tidev/organization-docs/CODE_OF_CONDUCT.md

 ## Code of Conduct feedback

 Feedback is always appreciated!
-If you have any feedback or suggestions on how to improve the MariaDB Community Code of Conduct, please file an issue on the TiDev Organizational Docs repository here: https://github.com/tidev/organization-docs/issues
+If you have any feedback or suggestions on how to improve the Titanium Community Code of Conduct, please file an issue on the TiDev Organizational Docs repository here: https://github.com/tidev/organization-docs/issues

 This official TiDev sponsored Titanium Community Code of Conduct is a living document.
 It will grow with the Titanium Community to ensure we are providing a safe, inclusive, welcoming and harassment-free space and experience for all community participants.